vitorbritto/workflow-guide/README.md

 ## Introduction

 Hello there!
-I'm Vitor Britto, a Full Stack Web Developer extremely passionate about my work.
+I'm Vitor Britto, a Full Stack Developer extremely passionate about my work.
 I discovered the world of code almost two decades ago and kept the same passion from the first day of this discovery.
 I have worked full time as a freelancer for nearly 4 years developing projects for the web, and I direct part of my time to researchs, collaborative projects, development of personal projects and writing some articles for my blog.

 But enough about me!
 I would like to present this project and why it was created.